tea-tasting: a Python package for the statistical analysis of A/B tests

 I developed tea-tasting, a Python package for the statistical analysis of A/B tests featuring:

-• Student's t-test, Bootstrap, variance reduction with CUPED, power analysis, and other statistical methods and approaches out of the box.
+- Welch's t-test, Student's t-test, z-test, Bootstrap, variance reduction with CUPED, delta method for ratio metrics, power analysis, and other A/B-test-specific statistical methods and approaches out of the box.

-• Support for a wide range of data backends, such as BigQuery, ClickHouse, PostgreSQL/GreenPlum, Snowflake, Spark, Pandas, and 20+ other backends supported by Ibis.
+- Support for a wide range of data backends, such as BigQuery, ClickHouse, PostgreSQL, Snowflake, Trino, and other backends supported by Ibis. tea-tasting also accepts dataframes supported by Narwhals: cuDF, Daft, Dask, DuckDB, Modin, pandas, Polars, PyArrow, PySpark.

 In this blog post, I explore each of these advantages of using tea-tasting in the analysis of experiments.

-If you are eager to try it, check the documentation.
+If you are eager to try it, check the user guide.

 Statistical methods #